RajputJay41/Tweets-Analysis/README.md

 # Tweets-Analysis
-Usinf bert for tweet analysis
+Using bert for tweet analysis